“Purity and simplicity are the two wings with which man soars above the earth and all temporary nature.” —Thomas Kempis

 Based on our personal journey, our conversations, and our observations, here is a list of the 10 most important things to simplify in your life today to begin living a more balanced, joyful lifestyle:

 1. Your Possessions - Too many material possessions complicate our lives to a greater degree than we ever give them credit.
 They drain our bank account, our energy, and our attention.
 They keep us from the ones we love and from living a life based on our values.
 If you will invest the time to remove nonessential possessions from your life, you will never regret it.
-For further reading on this, consider Simplify: 7 Guiding Principles to Help Anyone Declutter Their Home and Life.
+For more inspiration, consider Simplify: 7 Guiding Principles to Help Anyone Declutter Their Home and Life.

 2. Your Time Commitments – Most of us have filled our days full from beginning to end with time commitments: work, home, kid’s activities, community events, religious endeavors, hobbies… the list goes on.
 When possible, release yourself from the time commitments that are not in line with your greatest values.